broak/broak.github.io/README.md

 # Brian Oakley, (soon to be) PhD

+## computational neuroscientist
+## VR/AR/XR enthusiast
-## computational neuroscientist, VR/AR/XR enthusiast, cat owner
+## cat owner, sometimes

-### Expert in MATLAB - Proficient in Python, SQL
+### Expert in MATLAB - Adept in Python, SQL

+I'll add some more stuff here...